CMU-17313Q/fall23-nodebb-the-powerpuff-girls/UserGuide.md

 - check that students are prevented from endorsing

 Feature 2)
-**<span style="color:red;">Student Anonymity</span>**
+**<span style="color:red;">Student Anonymity for Posts</span>**
-How to use:
+### How to use:
+Login to NodeBB System as a student and then go to the "Comments and Feedback" section.
+Once you landed on that page, you proceed to press the "New Post" button.
+You are then introduced to creating a new post and you see that there is a checkbox to post anonymously "Post Anonymous".
+You click the checkbox to enable posting anonymously and write your title and the content of your question.
+Then, when you submit the post your username should appear for you, but "anonymous" for everyone else.
-How to test:
+### How to test:
+npm run test
-Where to find the tests:
+### Where to find the tests:
+Find the tests in [Link to test/posts.js](test/posts.js)
-What is being tested:
+### What is being tested:
+Testing whether the postType changes to 'anon' when the check box is ticked.
+We are testing that the user's name is anonymous after clicking on that option by creating a dummy user and post in the test cases.
-Why we believe the tests are sufficient for covering the changes we have made:
+### Why we believe the tests are sufficient for covering the changes we have made:
+We believe the tests are sufficient because they cover all aspects of the feature:
+- check if the student can post anonymously
+- students and instructors cannot see the username of the person who has posted anonymously
+- check if the instructor cannot post anonymously.